 - Frequently asked questions

-There are some ways to keep a speeding ticket from showing up on your record – some of which allow you to keep points off your license and, therefore, prevent your insurance company from ever even knowing you got pulled over.
+There are some ways to keep a speeding ticket from showing up on your record – some of which allow you to keep points off your license and, therefore, prevent your insurance company from even knowing you got pulled over.
 However, your options vary by state.

 Here are five things drivers can do to keep a ticket off of their record: